 Current Lab Members

 Sheri Holmen, PhD, is a Huntsman Cancer Institute (HCI) investigator and Co-Director of the Melanoma Disease Oriented Research Team (MDOT).
 She is a Professor in the Department of Surgery at the University of Utah School of Medicine, as well as an Adjunct Professor in the Department of Oncological Sciences.
-Dr. Holmen’s Lab aims to define critical ...
+Dr. Holmen’s Lab aims to defin...
 Read More

 Specialties: Melanoma and Cutaneous Oncology, Neuro-Oncology

 David graduated from the University of Utah in 2013 with a degree in biology and joined the Holmen lab in May 2014.
+He successfully defended his thesis in May 2019 and has continued on in the lab as a postdoctoral fellow.
 He has a background in law enforcement as a police officer, a position that he resigned to pursue a PhD in cancer biology.
-His interests include astronomy, chess, sports, and traveling with his wife and daughter.
+His interests include astronomy, chess, sports, and traveling with his wife and daughters.
 David aspires to one day run a laboratory of his own or work in the industry as a research scientist studying signaling pathways in cancer.

-Gennie moved to Salt Lake City from Missouri in 2014 and completed her degree in Cell & Molecular Biology at the University of Utah.
-She joined the Holmen lab in December 2015 and is pursuing graduate education in the field of molecular biology.
-In her spare time, she enjoys hiking with her husband and dogs, biking, sports, and cooking.
+Gennie moved to Salt Lake City from Missouri in 2014 and completed her undergraduate degree in Cell & Molecular Biology at the University of Utah.
+She joined the Holmen lab as a lab technician in December 2015 before applying to graduate school and has continued on in the lab as a graduate student.
+Her project focuses on the role of the PI3K lipid effectors in melanomagenesis and particularly AKT’s role in melanoma initiation.
+In her spare time, she enjoys spending time with her husband and children, hiking, biking, traveling, and cooking.

 Initially from southern Missouri, Chris moved to Salt Lake City in 2017 to study biomedical engineering at the University of Utah.
-Upon completing his undergraduate degree, he hopes to complete an MD/PhD program and contribute to research in biomedical engineering while also practicing clinical medicine, most likely in oncology or neurology.
-He loves watching/playing sports, learning new things (especially in math and science), exploring new places, and spending time with his friends and family.
+Upon completing his undergraduate degree, he hopes to continue his studies in a PhD program and contribute to research in cancer biology, with an emphasis on using bioinformatics and computational research methods.
+He loves attending and watching all kinds of sporting events (especially those involving his beloved Minnesota Vikings), watching movies, reading and writing, and spending time with his friends and family.